ponylang/pony-tutorial/capabilities/recovering-capabilities.md

 ```

 That's from `net/http/_PayloadBuilder`.
 We get a substring of `line`, which is
-a `String iso^`, then we call trim on it, which returns itself.
-But since trim
+a `String iso^`, then we call strip on it, which returns itself.
+But since strip
 is a `ref` function, it returns itself as a `String ref^` - so we use a
 `recover val` to end up with a `String val`.